 There is no big difference with XFCE at first sight.

-You will need to use it much to see which is the best for you.
+You will need to use it a lot to see which is the best for you.

-It’s a personal choice, both are working fine.
+It’s a personal choice, both work fine.
 It’s a matter of habit, more than performance or features.

 The connection to a wireless connection can be done the same way as on XFCE, on the bottom right of the screen:

-And that’s it, this is the end of this tutorial on how to install and configure Manjaro on Raspberry Pi.
+And that’s it, you now know how to install and configure Manjaro on Raspberry Pi.

 If you are interested in Arch Linux, consider testing EndeavourOS.
 It’s not yet as intuitive as Manjaro, but they are pretty new, so I’m sure they will work on it.

 Whenever you’re ready, here are other ways I can help you: